TeamContagion/CTF-Write-Ups/2022/HackyHolidays2022/district-1/chemical-plant/writeup.md

 Eventually, I spotted something:
 ![Finding the first packet comment](writeup-images/packet-comment-spotted.png)

 Packet comments?
 I had no idea those were a thing.
-This one revealed a hint to the third part of this challenge, so I noted the packet number down and looked into packet comments.
+This one revealed a hint to the third part of this challenge, so I noted the packet number down and did some research on packet comments.
 It turns out you can see what packets contain comments by applying a display filter of `pkt_comment` or by going to `Analyze > Expert Information`.

 After applying the filter, I saw 5 packets that had comments attached to them.
 While some contained information relevant to other parts of this challenge, the comment on the fourth packet in this list (packet 7117) tells us that the point of explosion has been found:
 ![Finding the second flag encoded in a packet comment](writeup-images/second-flag-found.png)